 Q: Will I Be Compensated?

 Egg Donors are compensated for the gift of hope they give to families struggling with infertility.
-At Beverly Hills Egg Donation, donors receive $8,000 for their first donation.
+At Beverly Hills Egg Donation, donors receive $8,000 and up for their first donation and $10,000 and up for subsequent donations.
 That fee is paid for the time and inconvenience of the donation.
 For donors who have donated more than once, the fee will increase by a standard amount.
 Special fees may be offered to donors who meet extraordinary standards.

 Q: Are There Risks to My Fertility from Egg Donation?

 The physicians we work with tell us that there are no proven long-term risks from egg donation per se; however, you should discuss any concerns you have with your physician and/or nurse.